koor-tech/handbook.koor.tech/docs/handbook/people-ops/recruiting.md

 4. CEO interview - 50 minutes with CEO
 5. Interview panel - Optional - 40 minutes with a representative of each team (engineering, partners, customer success)
 6. References \-- 3-5 references including a manager, a peer, and cross-functional partner

-### UI/UX Designer Interview Process

-Open positions are posted on our [job board](https://koor.tech).
-Please apply through there, and your application will be reviewed and responded to.
-If it appears there's a good potential fit, here's an overview of the steps in our engineering interview process:

-1. Initial introduction - 25 minutes with either the Product Manager or CEO.
-What we'll go through:
-    - High-level meeting call to ensure the candidate and Koor Technologies, Inc. align on job requirements
-    - What Koor Technologies, Inc. and the position are about to ensure it matches your expectations
-    - Resume walk through -- We want to make sure we fully understand your work experience
-    - What you are looking for in your ideal role?
-    - What you should expect in the next steps of the hiring process
-2. UX team Interview - 40 minutes with a representative of the UX team
-3. Competency based interview - 50 minutes with Product Manager or submission of the [UX Case Study challenge](https://docs.google.com/document/d/12DjEmw5NMPLI5KPmeBOkjUhWZsSbxc7vhMJGeAk870Q/edit?usp=sharing)
-4. Interview panel - 40 minutes with a representative of each team (engineering, partners, customer success)
-5. CEO interview - 50 minutes with CEO
-6. References \-- 3-5 references including a manager, a peer, and cross-functional partner

-### Customer Success Manager (CSM) Interview Process

-Customer Success Managers are an integral part of the Koor Technologies, Inc. team and a rigorous process is used in the selection process.
-See our [job posting](https://koor.tech/) for details on the position.

-Interview questions template can be found [here](https://docs.google.com/document/d/18EC2BdUXvhzTnXiwL0ZNuo4w8YQ8dr5K-N7UxLf1WP8/edit) (internal to Koor Technologies, Inc.) while these are steps in the process:

-1. Use the [CSM Interview Notes](https://docs.google.com/document/d/1oRk8SeOuqnB24wAOwsUXnkzscyCrq98qdLbwkrQBQWg/edit#heading=h.7zecvmj0myvd) docuement for all interviews notes.
-2. Initial introduction - 25 minutes with Head of Customer Success.
-This is structured as:
-    - High-level meeting call to ensure the candidate and Koor Technologies, Inc. align on job requirements
-    - Resume walk through to identify transferable experience
-    - What you should expect in the next steps of the hiring process
-3. Technical Interview/Case-Study Exercise - 50 minutes with Head of Customer Success where candidate's technical knowledge of the CSM role will be assessed.
-The [case study details](https://docs.google.com/document/d/1sA53mOHTJYBy47w4Fnef7S8zDdxy12Nio_y3PMPysK0/edit) are provided to candidates that have been shortlisted to this stage.
-4. Product/Engineering
-    - Technical assessment for non-engineers
-    - 50 minutes with the Head of Product/Head of Engineering or representative.
-The candidates application experience and knowledge will be assessed in this session
-5. Peer-Panel Interview - 30 minutes with CSM to assess cultural fit
-6. CEO interview - 50 minutes with CEO
-7. Synchronous discussion between hiring manager and other interviewers to make a decision on the candidates that have successfully passed the previous interview steps.
-8. References \-- 3-5 references including a manager, a peer, and cross-functional partner

-### Head of Product Interview Process

-We are looking for a strategic leader to bring our product to the next level.
-See our [job posting](https://koor.tech/#head-of-product) for details on the position.
-Here are the steps in the process:

-1. Use the [Head of Product Interview Notes](https://docs.google.com/document/d/1qZ92OYD8_uOfS8GleXRcii-KjnZbHsyZD1SoG4NC10A/edit#heading=h.j515o6wnks9j) docuement for all interviews notes.
-2. Introductory conversation(s) with CEO or recruiting representative.
-Get to know the company, CEO, and determine if there's a reasonable overall alignment of interest and experience.
-25 minutes.
-3. Interview with CEO.
-Go in-depth to your background and experiences.
-50 minutes.
-4. Panel interviews.
-Meet some of your potential peers on the leadership team.
-Technical & Customer management.
-50 minutes each.
-5. Exercise.
-Demonstrate skills in feature prioritization and communication.
-1-2 hours prep + 50-minute meeting.
-6. CEO Conversation (if necessary).
-If there are follow-up questions from the previous rounds or further topics to discuss, we'll allocate more time.
-7. Investor Interview.
-This role requires meeting the Koor Technologies, Inc. investor.
-See investor interview tips below.
-8. Reference checks.
-We'll want to learn more about you from people you've worked closely with.
-See references below

-### CEO Interview

-Before your CEO interview, please be sure to have watched our most recent [sprint update](https://youtube.com/channel/UCALY7l5iisNVrEyvLgQa3ig/playlists?view_as=subscriber).
-The CEO interview tends to be fast-paced and values succinct answers.
-There's a lot to get through in a short amount of time, and the best interviews allow for follow up questions on your initial responses.
-Here are the some of the questions that will likely be asked:

-1. How would you introduce Koor Technologies, Inc. to a new prospective customer, colleague, or friend?
-2. Will you walk me through your resume?
-3. How did you first become interested in the field of work?
-How have your interests changed over time, and what has influenced your choices?
-4. What interested you in Koor Technologies, Inc.?
-Have you been looking at other opportunities?
-If so, what do they have in common, and in what ways are they different?
-5. What aspects of our mission excite you most?
-Are there areas that you see as potential concerns?
-What do you think will be some challenges we will face in the next 6-12 months and what are your thoughts on how to address them?
-(Please share some thoughts about challenges pertinent both to our company as a whole and to your role in particular.)
-6. Tell me about a complex project that you worked on.
-What made it challenging?
-How did you approach it?
-How does it exemplify how you approach your work?
-7. What's your experience with remote work?
-What are some of the practices you've developed to be effective?
-What practices from the company have you experienced that were helpful or detrimental?
-8. Tell me about a colleague with whom you've worked in the past who you thought was truly exceptional.
-What qualities or practices did they demonstrate?
-In what ways are you similar to them, and in what ways are you different?
-9. Please consider the best and next best teams you've worked with.
-How would you characterize them?
-What did they have in common, and what distinguished the best from its next counterpart?
-10. What did you observe in our last sprint update?
-11. What questions do you have for me?

-Note that this is not necessarily exhaustive.
-We may also explore specific questions that arose from my review of your experience, your fit with Koor Technologies, Inc., or discussions from previous rounds of interviews.

-#### Advice on how to interview well with the CEO

-Here are some tips on how to have a good interview with the CEO:

-- Be concise.
-Answer directly and specifically; let him ask follow ups as necessary.
-- Be willing to ask for clarification if needed.
-- Be honest and straightforward.
-Don't try to spin or obfuscate, even if he probes in areas you're not proud of.

 ### Investor Interview